Reefer Madness: The Movie Musical: Production

 In 1998, writing partners Kevin Murphy and Dan Studney, who had met while studying at Drew University in Madison, New Jersey, were driving from Oakland to Los Angeles and listening to Frank Zappa's Joe's Garage, when they began discussing how one might stage the piece.
 "So I started picturing it in my head," Studney recalls.
 "Frank Zappa's concept of a musical and then it just hit me.
 I turned to Kevin and said 'What about doing Reefer Madness as a musical?'"
 By the time duo reached L.A., they had already written the first song.

 The high school is named after Harry J. Anslinger, the first Commissioner of the U.S. Bureau of Narcotics, known as the Father of the Drug War.

+Release

-ReleaseReefer Madness premiered at the 2005 Sundance Film Festival.
+Reefer Madness premiered at the 2005 Sundance Film Festival.
 It also screened in competition at the 2005 Deauville Film Festival and won the Premiere Audience Award.
-On April 20, four days following the film's television premiere, Showtime aired the musical back-to-back with the 1936 exploitation film that inspired it.
+On April 20, four days following the initial television premiere, Showtime aired the musical back-to-back with the 1936 exploitation film that inspired it.

-A limited theatrical release occurred internationally in the Czech Republic and Slovakia.
-The film made $8,972 in its short run.
+A limited theatrical release occurred internationally in the Czech Republic and Slovakia, wherein the film grossed $8,972 in its short run.